zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/5996da7a-a877-4db1-bb63-c25bed81415f

 The transformation looks similar for all the other categories.

-The sum of the resulting Z-scores from all of them is the aggregate Z-score, which provides an intuitive quantification of overall player value
+Adding up the results for all categories yields an aggregate Z-score, which provides an intuitive quantification of overall player value

 ## 2. Justifying Z-scores